googleworkspace/google-chat-samples/node/cloud_functions/basicBot/README.md

 - **Usage**: To use a cloud function as the bot

-Using the Chatbot API: [Enable Here](https://console.cloud.google.com/apis/library/chat.googleapis.com/?q=hango&id=cfc98718-48f9-4d87-aa40-597dbd379326)
+* **Using the Chatbot API**: [Enable Here](https://console.cloud.google.com/apis/library/chat.googleapis.com/?q=hango&id=cfc98718-48f9-4d87-aa40-597dbd379326)

-Inside of configuration and Connection Settings Use Bot Url: Pase the Cloud Function Trigger Url Here.
+* **Inside of Configuration and Connection Settings Use Bot Url**: Paste the Cloud Function Trigger Url Here.